kukymbr/retrier/README.md

 ### Progressive retrier

-Linear retrier attempts to execute a function with a progressively increasing delay and a random jitter.
+Progressive retrier attempts to execute a function with a progressively increasing delay and a random jitter.

 ```go
 rt := retrier.NewProgressive(5, 10*time.Second, 1.5)